codeward-io/scan/docs/installation/docker.md

----
-title: Docker Installation
-description: Run Codeward via Docker in any CI to perform diff-aware vulnerability, license, package, and validation scans with reproducible, cached execution.
----

 # Docker Installation

 Run **Codeward** via Docker for a consistent, reproducible scanning environment across any CI system (GitHub Actions, GitLab, Jenkins, local dev).
 Use Docker when you need tighter control over dependency installs, caching, or custom orchestration.